freenas/freenas-docs/userguide/support.rst

 The
 `Resources <https://forums.freenas.org/index.php?resources/>`__
-section contains guides on many aspects of building and using %brand% systems.
+section contains categorized, user-contributed guides on many aspects of building and using %brand% systems.

 Language-specific categories are available under **International**, allowing %brand% users to interact with each other in their native